-Sometimes just letting family and friends know how you feel may give them the opportunity to help out.
+Sometimes letting family and friends know how you feel and asking for support may give them the opportunity to help out.

-2. How you treated the person before they were diagnosed
+2. Feeling bad about how you treated the person before they were diagnosed

 Sometimes, carers feel bad about how they behaved towards the person before they were diagnosed with dementia.
 For example, you might have shown feelings of irritation or criticism towards them without realising that they were showing signs of dementia.

-If you feel angry and frustrated, you might occasionally have angry outbursts towards the person you’re caring for.
+If you feel angry and frustrated, you might occasionally direct this towards the person you’re caring for.
 Many carers find it hard to forgive themselves in this situation, especially if they have said something hurtful.

-Try to remember that caring can be very stressful, and anger or frustration are natural in this situation.
-Taking some time for yourself to do something that you enjoy – such as reading or cooking – can help to improve these feelings.
-Exercise and relaxation techniques, such as deep breathing, can make you feel happier and less stressed, and can relieve your anger and frustration.
+Try to remember that caring can be very stressful, and anger or frustration are natural for everyone in this situation.
+Taking some time for yourself to do something that you enjoy – such as reading or cooking – can help to calm these emotions.
+Exercise and relaxation techniques, such as deep breathing, can make you feel less anxious and less stressed and can relieve your anger and frustration.